 In researching the life of a woman, the first building block of proof—thorough research—means we must also thoroughly study each child that woman bore.
 We must reconstruct the life of each of those children, seeking out all records they created.
 Any one of those records might reveal critical information about the mother.
 That is exactly the case in the case at hand.

 In December 1817 a middle-aged son of Marie Thérèse, Pierre Metoyer Jr., married for the second time.
 The church record of his marriage—easily accessible information, because it has been translated and published—names his prior wife.
-It does not name his parents.
-Being a man of considerable property at that time, he did what French Catholics of some means (even the Afro-French) customarily did: he went to a notary and executed a marriage contract.
+It does not name his parents.6 Being a man of considerable property at that time, he did what French Catholics of some means (including the Afro-French) customarily did: he went to a notary and executed a marriage contract.7

 That civil record also exists.
 However:

-- It is not indexed with the recorded property records (conveyances, donations, etc.) because the couple did not pay to have it recorded.
+- It is not indexed with the recorded property records (conveyances, donations, etc.) because the couple did not pay to have it recorded at the courthouse.
 They paid a notary to draft the document and, as was customary under civil law, the notaries maintained their own archives.

 - It is not filed within the parish probate, civil, or criminal court records, because no court action was involved.

 The records of the neighborhood notary, for that time frame, do survive and were later deposited with the clerk of the civil parish.
-However, they were not included with courthouse records filmed in the 1960s, because they were not part of predefined list of courthouse record types that the filming project would cover (conveyances, marriages, probates, and civil and criminal court registers).
+However, they were not included with courthouse records filmed in the 1960s, because they were not part of predefined list of record types that the filming project would cover (registers of conveyances, marriages, probates, and civil and criminal court actions).

 Perhaps for all the above reasons, these notarial records were also missed by the research team, who thereby fell short of the first standard of proof: thorough research.
 Because they missed this one marriage contract, they reached a totally erroneous interpretation of a quite different record: the census.

 What direct evidence did they miss?
-In his marriage contract of 3 December 1817, Pierre Metoyer Jr. explicitly identified himself as “son of the deceased Marie Thérèse Coincoin.”
+In his marriage contract of 3 December 1817, Pierre Metoyer Jr. explicitly identified himself as “son of the deceased Marie Thérèse Coincoin.”9

 VERDICT: Hypothesis 1 has failed its first test.